 * The artwork sweeps, much like a panoramic photograph.
 Use a camera, smart phone or tablet to explore this technique further.

 * The gallery that this piece is displayed in is named, Walk with Me – Walk (Series C) is, in part, an imagined walk along Muriwai beach with a friend.
 Capture your own walk to share with a friend.
-We used an app called AutoStitch (Apple or Android) to help us!
+We used an app called AutoStitch (Apple) to help us!
 Here are some of the walks we took in Te Papa Education:

 * McCahon used a minimal pallete of black and white in this piece, and has mixed a variety of grey shades (the brown we see is coming from the jute canvas it is painted on).
 How many different greys can you make?
 How we make a colour darker or lighter?